MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-bash.md

 ms.date: 12/04/2023
 ms.tool: azure-cli
 ---
-# How-to use the Azure CLI in a Bash environment
+# How-to use the Azure CLI in a Bash scripting language

-Azure CLI reference commands can execute in several different [shell environments](choose-the-right-azure-command-line-tool.md#different-shell-environments), but Microsoft Docs primarily use the Bash environment.
+Azure CLI reference commands can execute in several different [shell environments](choose-the-right-azure-command-line-tool.md#different-shell-environments), but Microsoft Docs primarily use the Bash scripting language.
 If you're new to Bash and also the Azure CLI, this article a great place to begin your learning journey.
-Work through this article much like you would a tutorial to learn how to use the Azure CLI in a Bash environment with ease.
+Work through this article much like you would a tutorial to learn how to use the Azure CLI in a Bash scripting language with ease.

 In this article, you learn how to: